Startup Booted Fundraising Strategy

 Grants, credits, ecosystem programs

 Excellent when your roadmap fits program rules.
 Great for R&D and credibility, but slower and more conditional than customer cash.
+For deep tech founders, the NSF SBIR non-dilutive funding program offers up to $305,000 for early-stage R&D with no equity required.

 Partner advance, channel deal, revenue share